Beauhurst/vatvalidate/README.md

 # vatvalidate

 Ever wondered if that VAT number is valid?
-Well, now you can find out thanks to this simple Python package.
+Well, now you can find out thanks to this simple Python library.

 `vatvalidate` implements the modulus 97 and modulus 9755 used to check the validity of VAT numbers in the United Kingdom.
+For more info on these algorithms, see [this link](https://discover.hubpages.com/business/Check-VAT-Numbers-UK).

 ## Installation